History of New Rochelle, New York: Settlement

 Some 33 families established the community of New Rochelle.
 A monument containing the names of these settlers stands in Hudson Park, the original landing point of the Huguenots in 1688.
+It does not, however, contain the names of the slaves whom the Huguenots brought with them, having picked them up on their way to America when they stopped at the Caribbean island of Grenada, a major hub for the Atlantic slave trade.

 Thirty-one years earlier, the Siwanoy Indians were pressed to sell their land to Thomas Pell.
 His land patent was confirmed by his nephew, John Pell, who became lord of Pelham Manor - a feudal domain with its own civil and criminal courts.
 It was from John Pell and his wife that Jacob Leisler, acting as an agent for a group of Huguenots in New York, purchased the land upon which they would settle for a sum of 1,675 pounds.
 In 1689 Pell officially deeded 6,100 acres (25 km^{2}) to Leisler for the establishment of a Huguenot community.
 In addition to the purchase money, Jacob Leisler and his heirs and assigns were to yield and pay unto John Pell and his heirs and assigns (Lords of the Pelham Manor) one 'Fat Calf' yearly as acknowledgement of their feudal obligation to the Manor.

 Jacob Leisler is an important figure in the early histories of both New Rochelle and the nation.
 He arrived in America as a soldier with the Dutch West India Company and later became one of the most prominent merchants in New York.
 When word reached New York City of the invasion of England by William of Orange, forcing King James to flee to France, militia officers deposed the royal authority by force of arms (but without actual combat) and named Leisler their commander-in-chief.
 He went on to take control of Albany, and appointed himself lieutenant governor of the province, collected taxes and launched an unsuccessful invasion of New France (Canada).
 The New York City government did not acknowledge his legitimacy, but he had effective control of the city.
 It was during this time that he acted on behalf of the Huguenots.
 When the new king William finally sent a representative and troops to re-establish royal control, Leisler was convicted by him of treason and executed, even though the rationale for Leisler's rebellion had been to take control on behalf of the new king and to prepare the province to defend itself from an expected invasion by France, which had immediately declared war when William took the throne.
 Leisler was posthumously pardoned by parliament and his property, which had been confiscated as part of the punishment for treason, was restored to his heirs.